-NWSWB has established an independent Program Advisory Committee as a means to provide the School with an external review of its programs.
-The Committee meets at least twice a year and is composed of appropriately qualified representatives external to the institution (i.e., non-school employees) who can provide a meaningful review of the School's programs and supporting resources and materials.
+NWSWB has established an independent Program Advisory Committees as a means to provide the School with an external review of its programs.
+The Committees meet at least twice a year and are composed of appropriately qualified representatives external to the institution (i.e., non-school employees) who can provide a meaningful review of the School's programs and supporting resources and materials.
 We are proud to have broad representation resulting in energetic discussions and practical suggestions for improvement.